Seven Tips to Help You Produce Excellent Coursework

-Once you know what your assignment entails, be careful not to dive in with the very first thought that springs to mind.
-Give the project due consideration.
-Think about it carefully.
-And, above all, do your research.
-Go to the library, trawl the internet and interview people where necessary.
+Once you know what your assignment is all about, be careful not to dive in with the very first thought that springs to mind.
+Think about it carefully and, most importantly, do your research.
+Go to the library, use the internet and interview people where you need to.
 Make sure all your sources are reputable and keep note of anything you include for your bibliography.

 Plan your essay or report carefully

 Anything you write should have an easy-to-follow beginning, middle and end structure.
-Beware of veering off the point with irrelevant information.
-Keeping your work concise and cohesive will also make it more palatable for whoever is grading your paper – always a good thing.
+Beware of going off topic, no matter how interesting you find the point.
+Keeping your work short and relevant will also make it easier to read for whoever is grading your paper – always a good thing.

 Manage your time

 Don’t spend all your time researching just one part of your assignment.
-A well-rounded piece takes diligent time management.
-This can be difficult if you are particularly interested in an area and find yourself reading more than you have to!
+A well-rounded piece takes careful time management.
+This can be difficult if you are very interested in one area and find yourself reading more than you have to!
 Remind yourself that you can read as much as you like in your spare time – once your balanced and detailed report has been handed in.

 Do not plagiarise

-Would anyone notice if you copied just one sentence from that very articulate source?
-Yes, of course they would.
-It is important to keep track of what you are reading and what is feeding into your work in order to avoid any plagiarism – consciously or otherwise.
+Would anyone notice if you copied just one sentence from that source without crediting it?
+The answer is yes, so make sure never to copy any of your work.
+It is important to keep track of what you are reading and what is feeding into your work in order to avoid any plagiarism – whether on purpose or not.
 If in doubt, always credit something in your references.

 Review and edit your work

-Even bestseller books are the culmination of a series of re-writes and edits.
-They go through various tweaks and amends, and you should be just as meticulous with your work.
-Read it to check for obvious typos and mistakes.
-Read it again to ensure all of your references and quotations are accurate.
+Read through your work to check for obvious typos and mistakes.
+Read it again to make sure all of your references and quotations are accurate.
 Read it a third time to make any writing style changes.
 Could you have said that better?
 Is that point clear enough?
 It may also be helpful to have someone else read your work and offer constructive criticism.

 Make sure it fits all presentation requirements